respondnow/respondnow/README.md

 # respond
-Create and manage incidents from slack.
+- Create and manage incidents from slack.
+- Achieve the reliability loop